 Another key memory that came to mind was, when I had an accident in the playground, aged 9 and needed to be rushed to hospital; how caring the teachers were who looked after me until the ambulance arrived.
 Coincidentally, I was given 9 stitches.
 I still have the scar on my forehead.

-moment we arrived.
-After that, it was all about the pass the parcel game because, well, more treats and toys were to be had!
-I sometimes miss those days when children were just children...
+Fun times: mostly outdoors, playing games and attending birthday parties which were always about the goodie bags, ha-ha!!
+That's all we looked for the moment we arrived.
+After that, it was all about the pass the parcel game because, well, more treats and toys were to be had!!
+I sometimes miss those days, when children were just children...

-moment we arrived.
-After that, it was all about the pass the parcel game because, well, more treats and toys were to be had!
-I sometimes miss those days when children were just children...
+Fun times: mostly outdoors, playing games and attending birthday parties which were always about the goodie bags, ha-ha!!
+That's all we looked for the moment we arrived.
+After that, it was all about the pass the parcel game because, well, more treats and toys were to be had!!
+I sometimes miss those days, when children were just children...

 To date, The Devil in Drag remains my favourite role and project that I worked on as an actress - Judge Alfonso De Tristano was a no nonsense man (yes, I played a man, a very powerful one) who took his job of upholding the law very seriously!
 Lol!!

-I have a photo of me as the Judge wearing a court room wig, robe and snake skin beard (don't ask) but, I couldn't find it to include in this post.
+I have a photo somewhere of me as the Judge wearing a court room wig, robe and snake skin beard (don't ask) but, I couldn't find it to include in this post.
 It's actually hilarious!

-I have a photo of me as the Judge wearing a court room wig, robe and snake skin beard (don't ask) but, I couldn't find it to include in this post.
+I have a photo somewhere of me as the Judge wearing a court room wig, robe and snake skin beard (don't ask) but, I couldn't find it to include in this post.
 It's actually hilarious!

+Radio vibes: pirate days saw most radio stations broadcast from a garage and now we have evolved to purpose built spaces, or studios, fully kitted out with the necessary gadgets needed to produce quality content for dedicated listeners / supporters.
+This picture (of Deja Vu FM, 2013) means so much, more to me than I know how to put into words.
+If I had to go back to that very spot and start all over again, I would.
 Brilliant memories were made and a lot of laughter was had!
 I'm proud of where I started and super chuffed with all I've achieved.
 It's been lovely to present Charley Time on Westside Radio (89.6FM) Thursday 27th July 2017, 7pm (GMT)!
 The climb is real.
 Got to be fully about all of it to be in with a chance of succeeding with it, right?

 Pictured: Guest Darren Raymond, Artistic Director (Intermission Youth Theatre) and, behind the camera, Emma Obichukwu.

 Journalist?
 The challenge of creating regular content for Amor Magazine UK was overwhelming at times, yet it pushed me as a writer which has been reflected in my blog.
 I was blessed with a handful of opportunities and enjoyed all of them.
 Seeing my articles in print and receiving messages from readers was great!
 The Editor-in-Chief was known for offering aspiring writers a platform to both showcase and develop their skills!
+Ruby Mae-Moore trusted me to deliver as her Entertainment Journalist and I did just that.
+Proud of myself.

 No matter what you're faced with, how you choose to tackle it will always be the difference between whether the situation quickly and positively improves or gets worse.
 To someone you are everything!
 Maybe you should take a trip down your own memory lane to remind yourself of that fact and, if nothing else, let that be your positive motivation force.